iamtruptimane/docker-projects/Projects/01-install-docker-packages/project.md

-## How to install docker-ce on linux?
+## How to install docker engine on linux?
 ### Step1: Set up the repository
 ```bash
 sudo yum install -y yum-utils